 The Second Stage: Physical Attraction and Power Struggles

 The “lovesick” phase is characterized by a loss of appetite, less sleep, and daydreams about your new love.
 In this stage of romantic love, the hormones dopamine, norepinephrine, and serotonin are racing through your body and brain.
 You’re also trying to shape your lover into your ideal partner – which is where the power struggles come in.
 You’re becoming more realistic, and you and your boyfriend are working through everyday issues, such as which friends to spend time with or how to make relationship decisions.
 Even thought the initial intense chemistry is wearing off, you can confidently see the signs your boyfriend loves you.

-The Second Stage of Love: Emotional Attachment and Acceptance
+The Third Stage: Emotional Attachment and Acceptance

 In this phase of love, you’re aware of both positive and negative traits in your boyfriend.
 You decided you want to build a life together – get married, invest in homes and cars, have children.
 Confrontation is most likely to occur in this stage of love (though if you’re authentic and honest, it’ll also happen in the second phase).
 You and your partner might start wondering how to know if your relationship is worth fighting for.
 Should you stay committed to a healthy love relationship or call it quits?

 One of my favorite books about relationships is ScreamFree Marriage: Calming Down, Growing Up, and Getting Closer.
 In it, Hal Runkel shows couples how to stay calm while dealing with intense marital conflicts.
 He reveals the key to creating and enjoying a deep, lifelong connection in marriage, and why your relationship is worth fighting for.
 It’s an awesome book for couples to read together, or for individual partners to work through on their own.

 7 Ways to Know if Your Relationship is Worth Fighting For